Schnubbione/APXO/README.md

 1. Open http://localhost:5173 in your browser
 2. Enter your unique team name
 3. Wait for the admin to start the round
-4. **Phase 1**: Make strategic fix seat purchases under information asymmetry (you won't see exact availability!)
+4. **Phase 1**: Buy fixed seats under information asymmetry.
+Exact remaining availability and other teams’ purchases are hidden.
-5. **Phase 2**: Set customer prices and pooling allocation based on market intelligence
+5. **Phase 2**: Set customer prices and pooling allocation based on market intelligence.
+Allocation details become visible after the first simulation round.
+6. Each team receives an equal share of hotel capacity at pre-purchase.
+Empty beds incur a per-bed cost; sales above hotel capacity are allowed and still profitable (minus seat costs).
-6. Monitor your results and leaderboard in real-time
+7. Monitor your results and leaderboard in real-time
-7. **Strategic Challenge**: Balance guaranteed capacity vs. flexible options without complete information
+8. **Strategic Challenge**: Balance guaranteed capacity, flexible options, and hotel capacity costs under incomplete information

 ### For Admins
 1. Open http://localhost:5173 in your browser
-2. Click "Admin Login" and use password: `admin123`
+2. Click "Admin Login" and enter the password from your environment (see Environment Setup).
+In production there is no default password.
 3. Configure game parameters (demand, rounds, timing, etc.)
 4. Start rounds and monitor all teams
 5. View comprehensive admin dashboard with team decisions